 Ingredients & Garnishes as Props

-Dishes, silverware, glassware and linens are always top of mind when it comes to props, but ingredients can also serve as props.
-They are a really beautiful part of the food or drink story and help the images feel natural.
+Dishes, silverware, glassware and linens are always top of mind when it comes to props, but you can also use ingredients as props.
+They can be a really beautiful part of the food or drink story and help the images feel natural.
 Don’t be afraid to use raw ingredients to give your drink images a little extra visual appeal.
-Sometimes ingredients can be placed on the surface for texture or used as a garnish for the drink itself.

 Fake Ice

 Fake ice is one of my favorite things to work with on set.
-The cubes aren’t time sensitive and can be oh-so-pretty in the glass.
-Fake ice, however, can get VERY expensive depending on where you order it from.
+Since the cubes are fake, they won’t melt, so it eliminates that time-sensitive issue with using real ice.
+Fake ice, however, can be VERY expensive depending on where you order it from.
 My advice is to order some simple fake ice cubes from Amazon so you can start experimenting without breaking the bank.

 Capture Action